marioy47/blog-site/src/content/blog/jest-setup-vanilla-javascript-project/index.md

 date: 2021-08-07
 ---

-# Setting up Jest for a browser based JavaScript project

 I don't have to tell you that testing is important, right?...
 Right?...
 RIGHT????

 Since [React](https://reactjs.org) decided to use [Jest](https://jestjs.io) with [Testing Library](https://testing-library.com) as the default option to make tests, Jest became the de facto standard for testing project.